openvinotoolkit/open_model_zoo/demos/python_demos/image_inpainting_demo/README.md

 This demo can work in 2 modes:

 * GUI mode: areas for inpainting can be marked interactively using mouse painting
-* Auto mode (use -am or -ar option for it): image will be processed automatically using randomly applied mask (-ar option) or using specific color-based mask (-am option)
+* Auto mode (use -ac or -ar option for it): image will be processed automatically using randomly applied mask (-ar option) or using specific color-based mask (-ac option)

 Running the application with the `-h` option yields the following usage message: